arati-codecraft/arati-codecraft/README.md

 ### 🧑‍💻 About Me

-🎓 Final Year B.E.
-IT @ SVPM College of Engineering (SPPU)
+🎓 IT Graduate @ SVPM College of Engineering (SPPU)
 💡 Curious & passionate about solving problems with tech
 🧠 Love working with Python, ML, and Web Technologies
+📚 I treat every bug as a lesson, not a failure.
+🔄 I'm always exploring new technologies and striving to become 1% better every day.

 📈 CGPA: **9.40** | 📍 Baramati, Pune, Maharashtra
 📬 Email: **[aratie2214@gmail.com](mailto:aratie2214@gmail.com)**
 📱 Contact: 8855926071